 The NSW Government committed more than $76 million from 2011 to 2017 to fund the program, including the employment of an additional 94 firefighters.
-The government has extended the EBMP to 2022, and committed a further $92 million over 5 years from July 2017.
+The government extended the EBMP to 2022, and committed a further $92 million over 5 years from July 2017.

 - The National Parks and Wildlife Service (NPWS) has carried out hazard reduction burns covering more than 1,060,000 hectares on NSW parks and reserves since the start of the EBMP in 2011.

-- For the 2018/19 fire season, NPWS rapid aerial response teams responded to 100% of fires within 30 minutes of detection, and 91% of fires were kept below 10 hectares in size.
+- For the 2019–20 fire season, NPWS rapid aerial response teams responded to 100% of fires within 30 minutes of detection.

-- On average, NPWS undertakes around 75% of the total hazard reduction burning effort recorded in NSW, despite managing around 9% of the state.
+- On average, NPWS undertakes around 79% of the total hazard reduction burning effort recorded in New South Wales, despite managing around 9% of the State.

 - NPWS has the largest professional bushfire fighting force in New South Wales.

 Under the Rural Fires Act 1997, NPWS is both a fire authority and a public authority and is responsible for managing fire on all lands under its control.
 NPWS is responsible for taking practicable steps to prevent the occurrence of bushfires on parks and reserves, and minimise the danger of these bushfires spreading.
 As a recognised fire authority, NPWS also stands ready to assist other fire authorities in the containment of wildfires across the State.